wintercms/meta/release-notes/build-457.md

 - Fixed bug when attempting to sort by the `any_template` (Template) column in the CMS Theme Log.
 To sort by template, change the list setup to show the "Old Template" and "New Template" columns and sort by those instead.
 - Fixed inspector option values not being translated.
 - Fixed `DataFeed` support for Postgres
+- Fixed minor issues with poorly structured HTML from the `dump()` Twig function

 ## Security Improvements
 - Backend ServiceWorkers have been disabled by default to prevent frontend ones from leaking into the backend unintentionally.
 See `cms.enableBackendServiceWorkers`